tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/azure-stack/index.md

 ## Azure Stack Admin API versioning, support, and breaking changes for Azure Stack Hub

 This section lists all of the Azure Stack Hub Admin resource providers and their supported versions.
-As new versions of the APIs will be available or earlier version be retired this document is used to announce and track all changes.
+The table reflects the current state of the APIs.

 ### API contract